imapi/serverless-aws-batch-custom-image/README.md

-# Serverless Batch
+# Serverless Batch Custom Image
 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

-**This is fork from https://github.com/justinram11/serverless-aws-batch with additional features (custom image for docker and autocreation/deletion of ECR Repository)**
+**This is WORKING fork from https://github.com/justinram11/serverless-aws-batch with additional features (custom image for docker)**

 A Serverless v1.x plugin that makes creating and running AWS Batch tasks as easy as creating a Serverless Lambda Function.

 Tested with:
-* Serverless >= v1.43
 * Python 3.7
-* Node.JS 10

 **Disclaimer: This project has not yet been well tested and is not yet recommended for a production system**